 Silicon carbide wafers are generally classified into two types: N-type (conductive) and semi-insulating (HPSI).
 These two types exhibit different thermal conductivities, as shown below:

-With the rapid development of power electronics and RF technologies, Silicon Carbide (Si...
+With the rapid development of silicon carbide (SiC) in power electronics and wide-bandga...